servirtium/README/README.md

 Playback itself should fail if the headers or body sent by the client to the HTTPServer (through the Servirtium library) are not the same versus the recording.
-It is possible that masking/redacting and general manipulations may have happened deliberately during the recording so that to get rid of transient aspects that are not helpful in playback situatons.
+It is possible that masking/redacting and general manipulations may have happened deliberately during the recording so that to get rid of transient aspects that are not helpful in playback situations.
 For example any Dates in headers of the body that go from the client to the HTTP Server could be swapped for some date in the future like "2099-01-01" or a date in the past "1970-01-01".
 That's up to the person who's designing the tests that do he recording and confirming that the same tests in playback mode do the same thing.
 If, after that work,